aiidateam/aiida-tutorials/docs/sections/writing_workflows/debugging.md

      stopping ...
 ```

-In this case, is seems our calculation did not have enough bands.
+In this case, it seems our calculation did not have enough bands.

 :::